 Respondents shall coordinate cross-examination through one attorney as far as practicable to avoid duplication.
-If that is not possible, counsel who intends to cross-examine must be present in the trial room during the entire preceding cross-examination(s) of the witness in order to avoid repetitive questioning.
+If that is not possible, counsel who intends to cross-examine must be present in the trial room during the entire preceding cross-examination of the witness so as not to engage in repetitive questioning.